-We have worked with MSF many times in past years, delivering solutions for a range of issues across three continents.
+We have worked with International Aid Agencies many times in past years, delivering solutions for a range of issues across three continents.
 In this instance, it was an MP500 that was to be installed in Cox’s Bazaar, a city on the Southeast coast of Bangladesh and now the home of an estimated 800,000 Rohingya refugees fleeing from neighbouring Myanmar.
 Adding to the permanent Bangladeshi residents and raising the number of people to be supported by the Sadar District Hospital to an enormous 2,200,000.
 The hospital was initially designed to provide care for 250 beds per day, in reality, the hospital has for a long time housed 600-800.

 Whilst essential much of the aid efforts in the area have focussed on the Rohingya refugees whilst neglecting the impact that the influx has had on an already strained population.
 In this project, equal importance was allocated to both, and MP500 was the perfect choice having a life expectancy of over 20 years, the incinerator will be supporting the hospital and people of Cox’s Bazaar far into the future.